zhon/mockist-style-javascript-tdd-kata/README.md

 };
 ```
 ## Test 6 - refactor
-The tests have duplicate setup now. **I am going to extract that into a setUp function.**
+The tests have duplicate setup. **I am extracting it into a setUp.**
 ```js
 buster.testCase("Greeter", {